-- Enroll in a minimum of 1 credit hour in the semester in which he/she will graduate. - Review with the Graduate Coordinator the final Plan of Study by the second week of the semester in which the degree is conferred. - File Intent to Graduate form with the School of Graduate Studies no later than the end of the second week of the semester in which the student expects to complete the requirements for the graduate degree. - Schedule a final conference with the Director of Audiology.
+- Enroll in a minimum of 1 credit hour in the semester in which he/she will graduate. - File Intent to Graduate form with the School of Graduate Studies no later than the end of the second week of the semester in which the student expects to complete the requirements for the graduate degree. - Schedule a final conference with the Director of Audiology.
 At this time, final clock hours and competencies will be tabulated to assure that ASHA and departmental requirements have been met.
 Also, all final paperwork will be filed and signed by the student and the Graduate Coordinator.